Nexmo/nexmo-developer/_documentation/audit/code-snippets/get-event.md

 # Get audit event

-In this Code Snippet you see how to get a single audit event, referenced by its UUID.
+In this code snippet you see how to get a single audit event, referenced by its UUID.

 ## Example